The Foundation for a Meaningful Life

 • Physical Education

-In fourth grade, the P.E. program continues to focus on cardiovascular fitness and developmentally appropriate skills and activities as well as continuing progress towards developing an awareness of and participation in team sports.
+The fourth grade P.E. program continues to focus on cardiovascular fitness and developmentally appropriate skills and activities as well as continuing progress towards developing an awareness of and participation in team sports.
 Teachers address skill development, effort, participation, and sportsmanship, with a focus on how to handle competitive situations in a positive manner.
 As grade four students will be choosing from among a range of athletic offerings in grade five, the department introduces options to students by inviting a coach from each Upper School sport to speak to the grade four students in a guest lecture format, so students can listen to the expectations of coaches on that level and to ask questions.
 Students begin using lockers in Harlow Gym and are expected to change into appropriate physical education attire at the beginning of each class.
 They begin with warm-ups and stretching exercises.

 Activities: